 Dr. Hameed mostly sees patients with Type II Diabetes.
 In Type II Diabetes, the body has a resistance to insulin or the beta cells in the pancreas cannot produce enough insulin, which means blood glucose levels are excessively high.
 It can be diagnosed if the hemoglobin A1C test is above 6.5%.
 This test specifically measures glycated hemoglobin, which is glucose attached to red blood cells, which have a lifespan of 120 days.
 This gives an average of blood glucose levels over a 4 month period; 7% (person with diabetes is recommended to have A1C lower than this) corresponds to an average of about 150 mg/dl.
-Common risk factors for diabetes are obesity or family history of it.
-For lifestyle changes, limiting carbohydrates and other starchy vegetables (potatoes and corn) and eating more lean proteins like fish, chicken, and turkey can be helpful can be helpful.
+Common risk factors of diabetes are obesity or a family history of it.
+For lifestyle changes, limiting carbohydrates and other starchy vegetables (potatoes and corn) and eating more lean proteins like fish, chicken, and turkey can be helpful.
 In addition, eating whole wheat products and fat-free dairy products are other helpful lifestyle changes in regards to food.
 Lastly, doing 150 minutes of moderate exercise a week can be extremely helpful.
-The primary medication for Type II Diabetes is glucophage (metformin), which is part of the drug class called biguanides.
+The primary medication for Type II Diabetes is Glucophage (metformin), which is part of the drug class called biguanides.
 It works by increasing the body’s responsiveness to insulin and by lowering the amount of glucose freed by the liver.
-Another common medication is victoza (liraglutide), which is part of the drug class called GLP-1 analogue.
-Other medicines in this same drug class include trulicity (dulaglutide), bydureon (exenatide), tanzeum (albiglutide), and lyxumia (lixisenatide).
+Another common medication is Victoza (liraglutide), which is part of the drug class called GLP-1 analog.
+Other medicines in this same drug class include triplicity (dulaglutide), Byron (exenatide), tandem (albiglutide), and lyxumia (lixisenatide).
 They work by increasing insulin secretion and delaying the movement of food from the stomach to the small intestine so that the patients have early satiety and lose weight.
 Yet another common medicine is invokana (canagliflozin), which is part of the drug class called SGLT2 inhibitors.
-Other medicines in this same drug class include jardiance (empagliflozin) and farxiga (dapagliflozin).
-They work by increasing urinary glucose excretion by inhibiting sodium glucose co-transporter 2, which is supposed to reabsorb glucose into the blood.
-The last medications I will be talking about are humalog (insulin lispro), which is a short-acting (mealtime) insulin, and lantus (insulin glargine), which is a long-acting insulin.
-Other short-acting insulins include apidra (insulin glulisine) and novolog (insulin aspart).
-Other long-acting insulins include toujeo (insulin glargine) and tresiba (insulin degludec).
+Other medicines in this same drug class include radiance (empagliflozin) and Farmiga (dapagliflozin).
+They work by increasing urinary glucose excretion by inhibiting sodium-glucose co-transporter 2, which is supposed to reabsorb glucose into the blood.
+The last medications I will be talking about are Humalog (insulin lispro), which is a short-acting (mealtime) insulin, and Lantus (insulin glargine), which is a long-acting insulin.
+Other short-acting insulins include Apidra (insulin glulisine) and Novolog (insulin aspart).
+Other long-acting insulins include too (insulin glargine) and tribal (insulin degludec).
 These both work by providing synthetic insulin to the body to lower blood glucose levels.
 When an endocrinologist is monitoring diabetes, they will repeatedly order tests for A1C levels, cholesterol levels, kidney/liver function, and a full blood panel among others.
-The endocrinologist will usually want fasting blood sugar (in the morning before eating anything) between 80-130, but this may vary based on other conditions.
+The endocrinologist will usually want to fast blood sugar (in the morning before eating anything) between 80-130, but this may vary based on other conditions.
 Moreover, the endocrinologist will want postprandial sugar (2 hours after a meal) to be below 180, but, yet again, this may vary based on other conditions.
 Patients usually use a blood glucose meter in order to measure their glucose levels at various times, preferably noting it in a logbook along with what they ate in order to give the endocrinologist a clue if they need to adjust the medications.
 Complications of diabetes include diabetic nephropathy (kidney filtration problem that can escalate to renal failure), diabetic retinopathy (blood vessels in the retina become damaged and can cause blindness), and diabetic neuropathy (numbness or pins/needles sensation due to intense nerve damage) among others.

 Brown, Susan.
 “Forteo — Is This Bone Drug Too Good to Be True?”
 Better Bones, 11 May 2015, betterbones.com/osteoporosis/forteo-bone-drug/.
 Accessed 23 Aug.
 2017.